OpenVADL/openvadl/docs/refman/tutorial.md

 Functions in VADL are pure if they do not read registers or memory.
 Functions cannot write registers or memory.
 As long as functions do not read registers which have an effect when read, they do not have side effects.
-As VADL specifications have to be translated to specifications in a hardware description language or to patterns for the instruction selector of a compiler neither recursive calls nor higher order functions are allowed.
+As VADL specifications have to be translated to specifications in a hardware description language or to patterns for the instruction selector of a compiler, neither recursive calls nor higher order functions are allowed.
 A function is defined by the keyword `function` followed by the function's name, optionally a parameter list in parentheses, the arrow symbol `"->"`, the return type of the function, the equality symbol `"="` and an expression.

 In line 1 of Listing \r{functions} shows the definition of the parameter less function `size` which always will return the value `32`.